Invasive lobular breast cancer

 What is invasive lobular breast cancer?

-Invasive lobular breast cancer starts in cells that make up the lobules at the end of the milk ducts in the breast.
+Invasive lobular breast cancer starts in cells that make up the lobes at the end of the milk ducts in the breast.

-It’s more common in women aged 45-55, but it can affect women of any age.
+It’s more common in women aged 45-55, but it can happen at any age.

 Is invasive lobular breast cancer common?

-It isn't a common type of breast cancer: About 1 in 10 women with breast cancer has this type.
+It isn't a common type of breast cancer: It accounts for about 1 in 10 cases of breast cancer.

 How is invasive lobular breast cancer treated?